Twitch0125/Twitch0125.github.io/content/resume.md

 and UX design, but occasionally some Backend work with Node and a little PHP.

 - Worked on a suite of SaaS apps using Vue, Nuxt, and Vuetify.
-- Worked with system architect to convert hundreds of JSP templates into Vue components, allowing us to decouple our monolith to better align with our microservice architecture.
+- Worked with system architect to automate conversion of hundreds of JSP templates into Vue components, allowing us to decouple our monolith to better align with our microservice architecture.
 - Rewrote and redesigned a Chrome Extension to use Manifest V3 and to be